 Step 1 - Complete an online application

-If you are interested in applying to study at Western in 2020, applications are now open.
+If you are interested in applying to study at Western for mid-year, applications are now open.

 To apply to study via the Aboriginal and Torres Strait Islander Pathway Program you need to complete an online application form through Western Portal.